seanguno/cs-466/README.md

 # cs-466: Needleman-Wunsch and Hirshberg Comparison

 Our project compares the Needleman-Wunsch and Hirshberg algorithms to determine the space-time complexities.
-Through exploring the two algorithm’s trade-offs, we will determine which is truly the best for analyzing nucleotide sequences.
+Through exploring the two algorithm’s trade-offs, we will determine if Hirschberg truly optimizes space complexity to be linear (compared to quadratic) when aligning nucleotide sequences.
 <br>

 # Installation
 ## Prerequisites
 - **Python** - Our program requires Python 3.9.12 or newer.
 ## Install using PIP
-Our program can be installed using `pip`, the package manager for Python.
+Our program requires some python libraries, which can be installed using `pip`, the package manager for Python.
 Open a terminal or command prompt and run the following command:

 ```bash
 $ pip install matplotlib memory_profiler